radius-project/bicep-types-aws/artifacts/bicep/aws/aws.sns/default/types.md

 * **TopicName**: string: The name of the topic you want to create.
 Topic names must include only uppercase and lowercase ASCII letters, numbers, underscores, and hyphens, and must be between 1 and 256 characters long.
 FIFO topic names must end with .fifo.

 If you don't specify a name, AWS CloudFormation generates a unique physical ID and uses that ID for the topic name.
 For more information, see Name Type.
+* **TracingConfig**: string: Tracing mode of an Amazon SNS topic.
+By default TracingConfig is set to PassThrough, and the topic passes through the tracing header it receives from an SNS publisher to its subscriptions.
+If set to Active, SNS will vend X-Ray segment data to topic owner account if the sampled flag in the tracing header is true.
+Only supported on standard topics.

 ## Topic_DataProtectionPolicy
 ### Properties